 Family violence refers to violence between family members such as between partners, siblings, parent and child, and other relatives.
-It is any behaviour that is physically, sexually, emotionally or psychologically abusive, or threatening.
+It is any behaviour that is physically, sexually, emotionally, financially or psychologically abusive, or threatening.
 It is behaviour that controls or dominates a family member and makes them fearful.

 Gender equality means that women and men have equal value, treatment and opportunities in society.